jnewton3edinburgh/nbgrader/README.md

 * `nbgrader quickstart course_id`
 This will setup a course (replace `course_id` with whatever) so you can use the extensions

+The labextensions should be visible via the command palette.
+Double click Assignment List to open the Assignment List panel.

 Creating a new extension:
 (Following: https://github.com/jupyterlab/extension-cookiecutter-ts)
 To create a cookiecutter extension: